Information Transmission

 Fusion Splicer

-We are working on the research and development of equipment for removing the coating of Optcal Fiber, cutting, and fusion splicing.
-The core position of Optcal Fiber is measured with high precision, two Optcal Fiber are aligned at the submicron level using a precision axis alignment mechanism, and fusion splicing is performed using quasi-corona discharge or CO2 laser.
-Fusion splicers using quasi-corona discharge with tungsten electrodes can be made compact and are mainly used to connect Optcal Fiber for communication.
-On the other hand, Fusion Splicer using CO2 lasers do not cause tungsten to adhere to Optcal Fiber and are mainly used to process special Optcal Fiber.
-The characteristics of CO2 lasers are utilized not only for connecting, but also for processing tip lenses and manufacturing optical couplers.
-This equipment, which makes full use of mechatronics technology, has established a position as the world's top share.
+Fujikura is currently researching and developing optical Optical Fiber Fusion Splicer.
+These devices measure the core position of Optical Fiber with high precision and align two Optical Fiber at the submicron level using a precision axis alignment mechanism.
+Fusion splicing is then performed using either quasi-corona discharge or CO2 lasers.
+Quasi-corona discharge Fusion Splicer using tungsten electrodes can be made compact and are primarily used to connect Optical Fiber for communication.
+On the other hand, CO2 laser-based Fusion Splicer are primarily used to process specialty Optical Fiber Optical Fiber The properties of CO2 lasers are utilized not only for splicing, but also for processing tip lenses and fabricating optical couplers.
+This device, which utilizes mechatronics technology, has established a leading position in the global market.

 12-fiber Fusion Splicer using electrical discharge